 Built as a town hall but when Chelsea and Kensington amalgamated in 1965 those functions moved, initially to the Kensington Town Hall.
 This proved too small so a new K&C TH, designed by Sir Basil Spence was opened in 1977.

 The old Chelsea TH still houses a library but is mainly rented out for functions.
 The old Kensington TH was not so lucky.
-It used to be on Kensington High Street, beside Kensington Church Walk, but was demolished in 1982 and replaced with a modern building.
+It used to be on Kensington High Street, immediately east of Kensington Church Walk, but was demolished in 1982 and replaced with a modern building.
+The splendid Library Time Machine have photos of it before and during demolition.